cryostatio/cryostatio.github.io/index.md

   minimal: false
 ```

-Or, create the resource graphically in the OperatorHub UI:
+Or, create the resource graphically in the OperatorHub UI (only available if
+you installed Cryostat via operator bundle):

 <details open>
   <summary>Installed Operators View</summary>